RevealBi/Documentation/en/datasources/microsoft-analysis-services/working-with-microsoft-analysis-services.md

 ### Working in the Visualization Editor

-When you create a dashboard with information coming from Microsoft Analysis Services, you will see fields organized differently as seen in the screenshot below.
+When you create a dashboard with information coming from Microsoft Analysis Services, you will see fields organized differently, as seen in the screenshot below.

 ![VisEditorDimensionsMeasures\_All](images/VisEditorDimensionsMeasures_All.png)